brunexgeek/webster/README.md

     if (WebsterStart(&server, "0.0.0.0", 7000) == WBERR_OK)
     {
         while (serverState == SERVER_RUNNING)
+        {
+            webster_client_t remote;
+            // accept a pending connection
+            if (WebsterAccept(&server, &remote) != WBERR_OK) continue;
+            // process the remote connection
-            WebsterAccept(&server, serverHandler, NULL);
+            WebsterCommunicate(&remote, serverHandler, NULL);
+            WebsterDisconnect(&remote);
         }
+    }
     WebsterDestroy(&server);
 }
 ```

+Note that the server also uses ``WebsterCommunicate`` because remote connections are client entities.
 In the example above, the ``serverHandler`` is the function which receive the request and send the response to the client.
 This handler have the same signature of the client handler.
 For more details in the server implementation, see the file ``bin/server_sample.c``.

 ## Limitations